gazebosim/gz-gui/tutorials/08_screenshot.md

 be shown in the example below.

 **Note**: This example is using Gazebo Sim but is not required.
-The same steps can be done using `ign gui` with a 3D scene.
+The same steps can be done using `gz gui` with a 3D scene.

 First, go to the plugins menu on the top right (vertical ellipsis) then select 'Screenshot':